What to Know About Images in SEO (Featured Snippets & More)

 Here are some examples of strong and weak alt text.

-A weak example of alt text would be “dog-with-owner.”
+Returning to the dog and owner image example, a weak example of alt text would be “dog-with-owner.”

 This text isn’t descriptive enough because it doesn’t tell us what the dog and owner are doing.
 It could apply to dozens of images, like a dog at the vet’s office, a dog at obedience school, and many more.